 Detailed clinical description

 Mild to severe global psychomotor developmental delay in Koolen syndrome begins early.
-Hypotonia is evident a difficult suction and nutrition.
+Hypotonia is evident as difficult suction and nutrition.
 Specific facial dysmorphisms include tall, broad forehead, long face, upslanting palpebral fissures, epicanthal folds, tubular nose with bulbous nasal tip, and large ears.
 Face elongation increases with age.
 Abnormal hair pigmentation can be seen.
-Seizures are seen in about 50% of patients.

-The prevalence of Koolen-de Vries syndrome is estimated in 1:16,000.
+The prevalence of Koolen-de Vries syndrome is unknown.
 Males and females are equally affected.
 It has been suggested that the syndrome is currently underestimated (see also differential diagnosis).
-Penetrance of the disorder is 100%, while extent and severity of clinical features is variable.
+Penetrance of the disorder is 100%, while extent and severity of clinical features are variable.

-Most cases of Koolen-de Vries syndrome are caused by the loss of a small cromosomal region (microdeletion) which leads to monosomy 17q21.31.
+Most cases of Koolen-de Vries syndrome are caused by the loss of a small chromosomal region (microdeletion) which leads to monosomy 17q21.31.
 The microdeletion, which spans from 500-650 kb, arises as a de novo consequence of a 900 kb polymorphic inversion (H2), of which one of the parents is invariably found to be carrier.
 All the following genes are usually lost because of the microdeletion: C17orf69, CRHR1, IMP5, MAPT, STH and KANSL1 (previously known as KIAA1267).
-The recurrence risk of microdeletion 17q21.31 is low, but cases of recurrence is siblings has already been reported in independent families.
-The 900 kb polymorphic inversion inone of the parents may predispose to Non-Allelic Homologous Recombination (NHAR), which then leads to the microdeletion.
+The recurrence risk of microdeletion 17q21.31 is low, but cases of recurrence in siblings have already been reported in independent families.
+The 900 kb polymorphic inversion in one of the parents may predispose to Non-Allelic Homologous Recombination (NHAR), which then leads to the microdeletion.
 It has been proposed that a parent with the inversion may have low level gonadal mosaicism for the microdeletion.
-An empirical recurrence risk of 5% is usally geiven whenever gondal mosaicism is possible.
-Hence prenatal diagnosis by FISH / array-CGH should be offered in the next pregnancies.
+Empirical recurrence risk of 5% is usually given whenever gonadal mosaicism is possible.
+Hence prenatal diagnosis by FISH/array-CGH should be offered in the next pregnancies.

 However, Koolen-de Vries syndrome can be caused also by a heterozygous point mutation in the KANSL1 gene.
-Loss-of-function mutations have been so far identified, including nonsense, frame-shift and splice mutations.
+Loss-of-function mutations have been so far identified, including nonsense, frameshift and splice mutations.
 All mutations identified are de novo.
-An empirical recurrence risk of 5% should be given in such families because of the possibility of parental gonadal mosaicism for the disease-causing mutation.
+Empirical recurrence risk of 5% should be given in such families because of the possibility of parental gonadal mosaicism for the disease-causing mutation.